Easy Peanut Butter Oatmeal Cookies

 Instructions

-• Add in the eggs and vanilla extract, then mix again to incorporate.
+• Add in the 2 large eggs and 2 teaspoons vanilla extract, then mix again to incorporate.
 Make sure you scrape down the sides of the bowl and mix again.

-• Pre-heat the oven to 350F (180C) and line a baking tray with parchment paper.
+• Preheat the oven to 350°F and line a baking tray with parchment paper.

-• Use an ice cream scoop or tablespoon to scoop up equal balls of dough onto the baking tray.
-Each cookie should be about 2 tablespoons of dough.
+• Use an 2 tablespoon cookie scoop to scoop onto the baking sheet.
 Leave enough space between the cookies as they will spread in the oven.
-Sprinkle more oats or crushed peanuts on top for decoration.
+Sprinkle more oats or crushed peanuts on top for decoration, if desired.

 • Bake for 13-15 minutes or until golden brown in color.
 Once baked, let the cookies rest for 5 minutes before carefully transferring them onto a cooling rack.